icreer/Gas_Station_Check_Out_System/README.md

 This program is a console check out system.
 The main focus here is a self check out at a gas station.
 Some of the biggest feature are the addition of that you can enter what your total is and buy other items ,and then it will put the remainder on the pump you told it to do.
+This also is build so that someone could add a database in the future to make the item things working without random number.

 [Software Demo Video](http://youtube.link.goes.here)